PostOwl/postowl/README.md

 ### How to run PostOwl in development mode on your computer

-1. Make sure you have a supported version of Node.js installed (minimum 16.20.0 LTS, 18.16.0 LTS or newer recommended)
 1. Clone this repo to a directory on your computer: `git clone https://github.com/PostOwl/postowl.git`
 1. Enter the directory you cloned the repo to: `cd postowl`
 1. Run `npm install`